marekmosna/pgms/README.md

 ## Setup PosgreSQL database

-Please, log into your PostgreSQL server as the postgres user.
+Please, log into your PostgreSQL server console as the superuser.
 A user without admin privileges cannot create an extension using external libraries.

 ```bash
 psql -U postgres